In the ’50s and ‘60s in Birmingham, Alabama, there were so many Ku Klux Klan bombings, one black neighborhood was dubbed Dynamite Hill.

 Inevitably, stage plays simplify events.
 It’s a human drama we’re watching, not a history lesson.
 But in focusing on the humans here, Wilson has shrunk their risks and achievements.
 At one point, an agent declares there’s a war on.
 You have the movement on one side, the Klan on the other.

 But what the civil rights movement confronted in Birmingham wasn’t just the Klan.
 It was Governor George Wallace and the state militia, Sheriff Bull Connor and the police.
-It was the city’s newspaper, its banks, its legal establishment.
+It was the city’s newspapers, its banks, its legal establishment.
 It was US Steel, which had funded segregationist efforts for years.
 It was an entire way of life.